apuunDTU/ECHO-Lab---test4/README.md

    - Make sure to use the correct image path in your project file

 ### Update the Project List
-Remember to update the "project-list.json" file (also located in the Projects folder) with your new project.
+Remember to also update the "project-list.json" file (also located in the Projects folder) with your new project, for example "my-new-project.js".

 ### 2. Optional: Editing Style the Text of the Section Headings